M.Sc./Ph.D in Craniofacial Science with Diploma in Pediatric Dentistry

 • Preference is given to students with at least one year of experience in either a GPR or clinical practice after completing their dental degree.

 • Completion of the application form through the Faculty of Graduate Studies, UBC.
 A completed application includes 3 references, transcripts from all previous degrees, degree certificates, personal statement as well as the application form and application fee.
 Reference letters, degree certificates, translations if required, and transcripts should be sent directly from the source in sealed and endorsed official envelopes.
-For additional information please see here
+For additional information please see here.

 Program Strengths